-- Procurement processes automated and streamlined to reduce the need for human intervention. - Electronic processing to reduce paper footprint, especially for the purposes of reconciling and management reporting. - > Improved accuracy to reduce redundant tasks.
+- Procurement processes automated and streamlined to reduce the need for human intervention. - Electronic processing to reduce paper footprint, especially for the purposes of reconciling and management reporting. - Improved accuracy to reduce redundant tasks. - A one-to-many connection to realize platform synergies and minimize EDI upkeep.